-For companies in high climate impact sectors23, ERAFP expects specific climate-related criteria to be taken into account when determining the variable remuneration of top executive officers.
+For companies operating in sectors with a high impact on the climate15, ERAFP expects climate-specific criteria to be taken into account when determining the variable remuneration of key executives.

 The remuneration of the top company officers must be exemplary in order to ensure strong social cohesion within the company.
 Consequently, when annual pay rises are limited for employees or the company has to implement a major redundancy programme, remuneration of company officers must reflect this (no increase in fixed remuneration, no annual bonus, no stock options or bonus share grants, limits on the variable portion).